Record label: Present major labels

 PolyGram was merged into Universal Music Group (UMG) in 1999, leaving the remaining record labels to be known as the Big Five.

 In 2004, Sony and BMG agreed to a joint venture and merged their recorded music division to create the Sony BMG label (which would be renamed Sony Music Entertainment after a 2008 merger); BMG kept its music publishing division separate from Sony BMG and later sold BMG Music Publishing to UMG.
 In 2007, the remaining record labels—then known as the Big Four—controlled about 70% of the world music market, and about 80% of the United States music market.

 In 2012, the major divisions of EMI were sold off separately by owner Citigroup: most of EMI's recorded music division was absorbed into UMG; EMI Music Publishing was absorbed into Sony/ATV Music Publishing; finally, EMI's Parlophone and Virgin Classics labels were absorbed into Warner Music Group (WMG) in July 2013.
 This left the so-called Big Three labels.

-In 2020 and 2021, both WMG and UMG had their IPO with WMG starting trading at Nasdaq and UMG starting trading at Euronext Amsterdam and leaving only Sony Music as wholly owned subsidiary of an international conglomerate (Sony Entertainment which in turn is owned by Sony Group Corporation).
+In 2020 and 2021, both UMG and WMG had their IPO with the latter starting trading at Nasdaq and the former starting trading at Euronext Amsterdam and leaving only Sony Music as wholly owned subsidiary of an international conglomerate (Sony Music Group which in turn is owned by Sony Group Corporation).

+In 2026, BMG announced that the company would merge with Concord to create the fourth major music company in the world.
+The new firm was scheduled to operate under the BMG name, with Bertelsmann owning a 67% stake in the new company and the remainder owned by Great Mountain Partners.